 “I was really excited to go to Thailand because it’s very near the Philippines, where a lot of my relatives still live.”

-Gutierrez has always had a knack of getting ahead of the curve when it comes to trends, a trait he says has helped him become successful in advertising and marketing.
+Gutierrez has always had a knack for getting ahead of the curve when it comes to trends, a trait he says has helped him become successful in advertising and marketing.

 While leading traditional media planning teams in Thailand in the mid-2000s, Gutierrez started seeing a new industry take shape: digital marketing.
 It had immense potential, he reckoned, and he believed it was the future of the industry.
 He also saw it as an opportunity to finally go back to his roots.